rations/gui-for-native-instruments/Readme.md

 This repository contains a simple GUI wrapper script for installing Native Instruments on Debian-based systems.
 The GUI script is vst_installer.sh

-If you are here I'm guessing you are already familiar with wine staging and yabridge.
+If you are here I'm guessing you are already familiar with wine staging and yabridge skip to line 34.
 If not, I hope this helps.

 Requirements